Skip to content

 My conclusion

 Which one to choose depends on what you want to achieve, and which approach you want the group to take.
+Want to learn more about the benefits of a CMMS?

 What do you think?
 Feel free to discuss this subject with me or any of my colleagues.